Glutamate hypothesis of schizophrenia: Role of 5-HT

-This deficit in activation also results in a decrease in activity of 5-HT1A receptors in the raphe nucleus.
-This serves to increase global serotonin levels, as 5-HT1A serves as an autoreceptor.
-The 5-HT1B receptor, also acting as an autoreceptor, specifically within the striatum, but also parts of basal ganglia then will inhibit serotonin release.
+This deficit in activation also results in a decrease in activity of 5-HT_{1A} receptors in the raphe nucleus.
+This serves to increase global serotonin levels, as 5-HT_{1A} serves as an autoreceptor.
+The 5-HT_{1B} receptor, also acting as an autoreceptor, specifically within the striatum, but also parts of basal ganglia then will inhibit serotonin release.
 This disinhibits frontal dopamine release.
-The local deficit of 5-HT within the striatum, basal ganglia, and prefrontal cortex causes a deficit of excitatory 5-HT6 signalling.
-This could possibly be the reason antipsychotics sometimes are reported to aggravate negative symptoms as antipsychotics are 5HT6 antagonists.
+The local deficit of 5-HT within the striatum, basal ganglia, and prefrontal cortex causes a deficit of excitatory 5-HT_{6} signalling.
+This could possibly be the reason antipsychotics sometimes are reported to aggravate negative symptoms as antipsychotics are 5HT_{6} antagonists.
 This receptor being primarily GABAergic, it causes an excess of glutamatergic, noradrenergic, dopaminergic, and cholinergic activity within the prefrontal cortex and the striatum.
-An excess of 5-HT7 signaling within the thalamus also creates too much excitatory transmission to the prefrontal cortex.
-Combined with another critical abnormality observed in those with schizophrenia: 5-HT2A dysfunction, this altered signalling cascade creates cortical, thus cognitive abnormalities.
-5-HT2A allows a link between cortical, thus conscious, and the basal ganglia, unconscious.
-Axons from 5-HT2A neurons in layer V of the cerebral cortex reach the basal ganglia, forming a feedback loop.
-Signalling from layer V of the cerebral cortex to the basal ganglia alters 5-HT2C signalling.
-This feedback loop with 5-HT2A/5-HT2C is how the outer cortex layers can exert some control over our neuropeptides, specifically opioid peptides, oxytocin and vasopressin.
+An excess of 5-HT_{7} signaling within the thalamus also creates too much excitatory transmission to the prefrontal cortex.
+Combined with another critical abnormality observed in those with schizophrenia: 5-HT_{2A} dysfunction, this altered signalling cascade creates cortical, thus cognitive abnormalities.
+5-HT_{2A} allows a link between cortical, thus conscious, and the basal ganglia, unconscious.
+Axons from 5-HT_{2A} neurons in layer V of the cerebral cortex reach the basal ganglia, forming a feedback loop.
+Signalling from layer V of the cerebral cortex to the basal ganglia alters 5-HT_{2C} signalling.
+This feedback loop with 5-HT_{2A}/5-HT_{2C} is how the outer cortex layers can exert some control over our neuropeptides, specifically opioid peptides, oxytocin and vasopressin.
 This alteration in this limbic-layer V axis may create the profound change in social cognition (and sometimes cognition as a whole) that is observed in schizophrenia.
 However, genesis of the actual alterations is a much more complex phenomena.